RAnthonyVR/SocialDistancing/README.md

 5. The program will show information on the output shell and will open a JFrame to view the tests.

+Test configurations: The suggested inputs for the tests are the following:

+Test case 1: It is expected at all images respect social distance Initial configuration
+Please enter the horizontal distance of the room in meters 5
+Please enter the social distance of the room in meters (recommended 1 meter) 0.5
+Please enter the test case (1 to 4)
+1

+Test case 2: It is expected at not all images respect social distance (images 4-5) Initial configuration
+Please enter the horizontal distance of the room in meters 8
+Please enter the social distance of the room in meters (recommended 1 meter) 1
+Please enter the test case (1 to 4)
+2

+Test case 3: It is expected at not all images respect social distance (images 2-5) Initial configuration
+Please enter the horizontal distance of the room in meters 3
+Please enter the social distance of the room in meters (recommended 1 meter) 0.35
+Please enter the test case (1 to 4)
+3

+Test case 4: It is expected to detect 1 person
+Initial configuration
+Please enter the horizontal distance of the room in meters 1
+Please enter the social distance of the room in meters (recommended 1 meter) 2
+Please enter the test case (1 to 4)
+4

 6. Closing the project

   6.1 The program will close until the jFrame has been closed.